top of page

 Brain aneurysm survivor welcoming other stroke survivors to read and submit questions on stroke recovery.

-Submit you're story for review.
+Submit your story for review.

 Have a topic you want me to cover?
 A question you can't find the answer to anywhere else?
 Submit it here.